-I used the Fernando WordPress theme by Web Savvy Marketing to create this site, but in order for the theme to work, it needed to be installed with a framework called Genesis by StudioPress.
+I used the Fernando WordPress theme to create this site, but in order for it to work, it needed to be installed with a framework called Genesis.
 It cost me just $60 and my site has been working great.
-Click on the StudioPress link to learn more about the Genesis framework and see the many Genesis-powered WordPress themes that you might want to use for your own site.
+Click on the link to learn more about the Genesis framework and see the many Genesis-powered themes by StudioPress that you might want to use for your own site.

 When I first set up my site, I worried about losing content through a technical snafu, hackers, and/or web server breakdowns.
 So, I bought the Backup Buddy plugin, installed it, and set it to automatically back up my website database daily, with a full backup once a month.
 I get all this, and peace of mind, for only $60 per year.
 Worth every penny.